MoLabsMedia/design-patterns/ILLUSTRATIONS.md

 Wrapper_Proc # wrapper_proc( proc )
 ```

+- abstract part generate concrete parts
+- a product use methods to instantiate concrete parts
+- a factory use the product methods to generate parts and provide method to assemble the final product
+- a procedure instantiate factory to 'produce/build/make' a product

 ### Factory Method
 ```coffeescript
 Info_x extends INFO
 Proc # proc( token_info_x )
 ```

+- abstract product generate concrete products
+- a factory method instantiate different products according to a 'token/key/id' as a parameter to 'produce/build/make' a product

 ### Object Pool
 ```coffeescript